 PaleoIndian Period (> 12,000 years ago): Over 12,000 years ago, small nomadic groups of people first wandered over the Kentucky landscape.
-PaleoIndian culture consisted of highly

-36 mobile hunter gatherer groups, traveling seasonally over long distances in order to follow big

-- 37 game herds and acquire materials to equip highly refined toolkits.
-Paleoindian material culture - 38 is frequently composed of limited and highly adaptive lithic tool technology.
-These toolkits - were often highlighted by comparatively large lanceolate blades, crafted to serve a variety of - 40 functions and maintained for frequent and repeated use.
-Sites are typically ephemeral with - 41 limited lithic materials composed of regionally collected, high quality cherts.
-The shared - 42 knowledge of resource locations included the exploitation of quarry sites, animal migratory - routes, and other predictable seasonal resources.
+PaleoIndian culture consisted of highly mobile hunter gatherer groups, traveling seasonally over long distances in order to follow big game herds and acquire materials to equip highly refined toolkits.
+Paleoindian material culture is frequently composed of limited and highly adaptive lithic tool technology.
+These toolkits were often highlighted by comparatively large lanceolate blades, crafted to serve a variety of functions and maintained for frequent and repeated use.
+Sites are typically identified as ephemeral lithic scatters exposed at the surface in upland settings, or deeply buried sites in bottomlands, covered by erosional deposits that have accumulated over the millennia.
+Typically, these limited lithic materials are composed of regionally collected, high quality cherts.
+The shared knowledge of resource locations included the exploitation of quarry sites, animal migratory routes, and other predictable seasonal resources.
 Most of our knowledge of Paleoindian culture comes from select camps and big game butchering sites.
 So far, only a few spear points of the PaleoIndian period have been found in Mammoth Cave National Park.

-Early Archaic Period (8000-6000 B.C.): The Early Archaic period dates from 8000 B.C. to 6000 B.C. in Kentucky.
+Early Archaic Period (8000-6000 B.C.): The Early Archaic period dates from 8000 B.C. to

+6000 B.C. in Kentucky.
 Early Archaic lifeways were similar to those of the Paleoindian period, with small hunter gatherer groups focusing on migratory big game herds that persisted after the Late Pleistocene.
+These sites area also typically identified in upland material scatters, but buried bottomland deposits may also have evidence of Early Archaic activity.
 Several Early Archaic (8000-6000 B.C.) sites exist in Mammoth Cave National Park.

 Middle Archaic Period (6000-3000 B.C.): As the numbers of people during the Middle Archaic grew, population pressure drove groups into loosely-defined hunting territories.
 Populations adapted to their local conditions, developing new tools and modifying seasonal movements and hunting and gathering strategies to take advantage of the resources within their own territory.
+A shift in focus towards wetland and riparian zones encouraged new tool technologies and subsistence activities.
 In Mammoth Cave National Park, this slow adaption to local environments is reflected in an increase in the styles of projectile points, both for hand-thrown spears and atlatl darts, found from the Middle Archaic period (6000-3000 B.C.).
 The exchange of material resources like chert, shells, and copper, as well as marriage partners persisted across this period.